“We can see the gods, but beasts can not. The gods guide us, show us how to live in the land.”

 - The world is dangerous, always be vigilant.

-- Your life is valuable, you shouldn’t throw it away but be prepared to spend it dearly.
+- Your life is valuable.
+You shouldn’t throw it away but be prepared to spend it.

-- Laziness should not be indulged or rewarded.
+- Laziness is not to be indulged or rewarded.

 - Creative solutions to problems will be rewarded with success.

 - Don’t defile holy places, and do not let them lie untended.